 Some sites contain code that prevents them from being opened within an iframe on another site.
 These sites cannot be opened in a normal way in the simulator.
 The following warning will be displayed:

-You can view the page by clicking on [Open the page in a pop-up window].
-This will open a new window that is in direct connection with the simulator.
+You can view the page by clicking on Open the page in a pop-up window.
+This opens a new window that is in direct connection with the Simulator.
 You can use all the simulator widgets and they will have an effect on the page in the pop-up window.
 Both in the pop-up window and in the main area of the simulator window in BlueConic, a simulator logo is present: